KAYAK HUNTING IN ILLORSUIT

 A close up of the rear end which engaged with the rear peg and propelled the harpoon on its way.

-Here’s a photo (from 2012) of the norsaq Johan made for “my” kayak, to show how it had the short thong with button I described above in the section on harpoons.
+Here’s a photo (from 2012) of the norsaq Johan made for “my” kayak, to show how it had the short thong with button I described just above.

 photo: Bill Samson